 Does CPR registration meet all W,H &S requirements?
 Basic W,H&S requirements are met in CPR competencies, however some states, territories and companies often require additional training in W,H&S. Introduction of new technologies such as ADSL will require training in handling higher power than that traditionally encountered in telecommunications.

-Do I need a AS/CA S009:2013 Installation requirements for Customer Cabling (Wiring Rules) Manual?
+Do I need a AS/CA S009:2020 Installation requirements for Customer Cabling (Wiring Rules) Manual?

 This was a mandatory requirement under the previous licensing system.
-Whilst not mandated by ACMA, a cabling manual is still needed under CPR's and should be updated to cater for variations to technical standards such as AS3080, AS008 and AS009.
+Whilst not mandated by ACMA, an accessible cabling manual is still needed under CPR's.

 This Standard applies to the installation and maintenance of fixed or concealed cabling or equipment that is connected, or is intended to be connected, to a telecommunications network, including any cord or cordage, or that part of any cord or cordage, that is connected as fixed or concealed cabling.